Don Brumm

-Donald Dwain Brumm (born October 4, 1941) is a former American football defensive lineman in the National Football League (NFL) for the St. Louis Cardinals and the Philadelphia Eagles.
+Donald Dwain Brumm (born October 4, 1941) is an American former professional football player who was a defensive lineman in the National Football League (NFL) for the St. Louis Cardinals and the Philadelphia Eagles.
 He went to one Pro Bowl during his ten-year career.
-Brumm played college football at Purdue University and was drafted in the first round (13th overall) of the 1963 NFL Draft.
-He was also selected in the third round of the 1963 AFL Draft by the Kansas City Chiefs.
+Brumm played college football for the Purdue Boilermakers and was selected in the first round of the 1963 NFL draft with the 13th overall pick.
+He was also selected in the third round of the 1963 AFL draft by the Kansas City Chiefs.